otomato-gh/istio.workshop/slides/istio/ourappwithistio.md

 Note: you won't notice a change.
 We're only accessing the service from outside of the cluster.

-Controlling traffic to the `front` service would require dfining a [Gateway](https://istio.io/docs/reference/config/networking/v1alpha3/gateway/) object.
+Controlling traffic to the `front` service would require defining a [Gateway](https://istio.io/docs/reference/config/networking/v1alpha3/gateway/) object.
 But that is out of the scope of our training today.

 ---